Tobander/MLProject-CustomChatbot/README.md

 First we need to get the information from our target website.
 The **knowledge** of our Chatbot so to speak.
 Most of the time this is done by scraping the website.
 Just make sure that you are not violating data privacy and/or store personal information without consent.

 Then we need to put this data into an easy to read format.
 Most of the time this will be a JSON format but a database or other flat file formats can also make sense.

+The next thing is to get the **embeddings** for our data which means converting our products, articles or knowledge into vectors of numbers in a way that captures their meanings, relationships, or characteristics.
+To do this, we use OPenAI's `text-embedding-3-small`.